 NOTE: Do not use the forward or reverse control pedals to change the direction of travel when the tractor is in motion.
 The abrupt direction change may unseat the operator and will cause premature wear in the transmission.
 Allow the tractor to stop before changing directions.

 USING THE HI/LO RANGE SHIFT LEVER

-WARNING: The tractor must be stopped before engaging or disengaging the transmission Hi/Lo range shift lever.
-Shifting while the tractor is in motion will cause damage to the transmission.
+WARNING: The trans stopped before engage ing the transmission I lever.
+Shifting while motion will cause transmission.